Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Dynamics and models

 The basic ingredients needed to compute the matrix elements $T^{s_N}_{\rho \tau, \,\chi}$ and express $\pi N$ TDAs in the ERBL-like region are the non-minimal five-quark ($qqqq\bar{q}$) component of a nucleon state and the valence $(q \bar{q})$ component of the pion state.

 The five-quark component of a nucleon state was modeled within the meson-cloud model of Refs.~\cite{Pasquini:2006dv,Pasquini:2007iz}.
 This model assumes that a physical nucleon consists of a bare nucleon dressed with a meson cloud.
-Thus the nucleon state is represented as a meson-baryon Fock expansion formed as a superposition of a three-valence-quark bare nucleon state and states containing virtual mesons with recoiling baryons.
-The baryon-meson subsystems include configurations with a nucleon and a $\Delta$-baryon accompanied with a pion as well as vector ($\rho$ and $\omega$) mesons.
-For the calculation of nucleon-to-pion TDAs it suffices to consider meson-baryon subsystems containing nucleon or $\Delta$ and a pion.
-This allows one to write the following dynamical representation: \be
+Thus the nucleon state is represented as a meson--baryon Fock expansion formed as a superposition of a three-valence-quark bare nucleon state and states containing virtual mesons with recoiling baryons.
+The baryon--meson subsystems include configurations with a nucleon or a $\Delta$-baryon accompanied with a pion as well as vector ($\rho$ and $\omega$) mesons.
+For the calculation of nucleon-to-pion TDAs it suffices to consider meson--baryon subsystems containing nucleon or $\Delta$ and a pion.
+This allows one to write the following dynamical representation: